kleinercalle/kleinercalle/README.md

 ## Hi there 👋

-**Self'taught Full'Stack Developer**   ✨With a passion for building practical aplications ✨
+**Self taught Full Stack Developer**   ✨With a passion for building practical aplications ✨

 Here are some ideas to get you started: